 -According to “Matthew Machowski, current Visiting Research Fellow at the School of Physics and Astronomy, Queen Mary, University of London and an experienced Middle East analyst…[t]here is no good evidence that Iran has a ‘structured’ nuclear weapons program as opposed to a civilian nuclear enrichment program; the regime has not made a decision to build a nuclear warhead; and it may have decided (not clear) that it wants ‘nuclear latency’ or the ability quickly to weaponize if it feels threatened.” http://www.juancole.com/2012/11/machowski-were-already-at-war-with-iran-though-ayatollahs-have-not-decided-to-weaponize-nukes-video.html

--It isn’t irrational for Israel to want to maintain its monopoly of nuclear weapons in the Middle East as such allows it to act practically without any restraint against its neighbors.
-Indeed, it has been argued that a benefit of a nuclear Iran is that Iran might be able to force Israel to moderate its aggression and, thereby, remove an element of instability in the region.
-Furthermore, if Iran had nuclear weapons (or even the capacity to quickly develop them, if necessary, like Canada or Japan) then the US and Israel would not be able to attack Iran to remove its government.
+-It isn’t irrational that Israel has taken action to maintain its monopoly of nuclear weapons in the Middle East as such allows it to act practically without any restraint against its neighbors.
+Indeed, it has been argued that a nuclear-armed Iran could force Israel to moderate its aggression, thus enhancing regional stablility.
+Furthermore, if Iran had nuclear weapons (or even the capacity to quickly develop them, if necessary, like Canada or Japan) then the U.S. and Israel would not be able to attack Iran to remove its government.

 -Even if Iran had nuclear weapons, it would never consider a first-strike on Israel since Israel would always be able to retaliate with its submarine-based “nuclear-tipped cruise missiles.” http://www.spiegel.de/international/world/israel-deploys-nuclear-weapons-on-german-submarines-a-836671.html